 1. INTRODUCTION

 Chickpea (Cicer arietinum L.) is a rich source of nutrition and is ranked second amongst food legumes after common bean (Bharadwaj et al., 2010).
 It is a self-pollinated diploid crop with a genome size of 740 Mbp (Varshney et al., 2013), 2n = 2x = 16, and grown in nearly 57 countries worldwide (Merga & Haji, 2019).
 Chickpeas have high nitrogen content, due to their ability to fix atmospheric nitrogen (N) through biological nitrogen fixation, and improve soil fertility, particularly in drylands.
-Global production has increased significantly in the 21st century, reaching approximately 17 million tons in 2021 (FAOstat, 2023).
+Global production has increased significantly in the 21st century, reaching approximately 17 million tonness in 2021 (FAOstat, 2023).
 India is the world’s largest producer of chickpeas, accounting for about 71.2% of global production (FAOstat, 2023).
 Other chickpea-producing countries are Pakistan with 6.3%, Turkey with 5.2%, Australia with 4.5%, Ethiopia with 3.4%, Myanmar with 2.5%, and Iran with 2.0%.
 Canada and the United States are relatively minor producers, accounting for only 1.3%-1.5% of global production (FAOstat, 2023).
 In India, chickpea is cultivated on 9.94 million hectares, with a yield of 11.53 million tons and a productivity of 1160 Kg/ha.
 The cost is 3527, and the minimum support price (MSP) for chickpea during 2024-25 is 5650 Rs per quintal, with a % return over the cost of 60% (Annual report 2024-25, Department of Agriculture & Framers Welfare, Ministry of Agriculture & Farmers Welfare, Government of India).
 The major chickpea-producing states in India are Madhya Pradesh, Maharashtra, Rajasthan, Andhra Pradesh, Uttar Pradesh, and Karnataka, which share over 95 percent area in India.
 In both area and production, chickpea dominates among all pulses in India.
 Madhya Pradesh leads in chickpea production with a total share of 40.93 %, followed by Maharashtra with a total share of 15.84 % in chickpea production.